 To determine existence of option board, some applications may write to the I/O port followed by immediate read of the port.
 These types of applications expect data on the data bus to change at FFh when there is no I/O port.
-This is not a problem when there is I/O port.
-However, when there is no I/O port but there is data written on the data bus and kept until the next bus cycle, the application may incorrectly interpret that an I/O port exists even though there is none.
-To avoid this kind of problem, be sure to pull up the data bus.
+This is not a problem if the I/O port exists, If the I/O port does not exist, when data written until the next bus cycle is to be saved on the data bus, some applications may incorrectly conclude that the I/O port exists.
+To avoid this kind of problems, be sure to pull up the data bus.
+In addition, be very careful when handling CARD-686 with fast CPU speed.
+(For example, if Windows NT4.0 is started from a system with no data bus pull-up, the HDD cannot be recognized correctly and the startup may take an extremely long time.)